Mississippi Hunting License: Cost, Requirements & How to Apply

 Visit the Official Portal

-Go to Mississippi Department of Wildlife, Fisheries, and Parks or an authorized retail agent (Walmart, sporting goods stores).
+Go to Mississippi Department of Wildlife, Fisheries, and Parks or an authorized retail agent listed by the state agency.

 4. 4